johnfurlong98/dublin-yoga-masters/README.md

 ### Thanks

-- I would like to thank the support from my mentor and tutors that help me finish my first project.
+- I would like to thank the support from my mentor and tutors that helped me finish my first project.